This is the featured image of the How to Create Drums Using Foley blog article.

 Foley - Sample 4 - Volume

-Back in the effects section, I’ll add some noise using the LoFi module, as I did to the first layer of the kick.
+In the effects section, I'll add some noise using the LoFi module, as I did to the first layer of the kick.
 Not only will this help thicken up a sound that is a little thin, but it will also make the snare more consistent with the kick.
-The LoFi has really shaped the way the kick sounds.
+The LoFi has shaped the way the kick sounds.

 Foley - Sample 4 - lOfi

-As I mentioned before, a good way to make these different sounds fit together is by applying effects to the master bus.
-I’ve implemented a compressor, transient master, and saturator.
+As I mentioned, an excellent way to make these different sounds fit together is by applying effects to the master bus.
+I've implemented a compressor, transient master, and saturator.
 However, the saturator is the only one doing a substantial amount of work.
-Working with sounds that were recorded in entirely different environments means they will immediately sound out of place when played together.
+Working with sounds recorded in entirely different environments means they will immediately sound out of place when played together.
 This step helps to fix this issue.

 Foley - Snare - Master Channel